 She received her PhD in Pathobiology/Global Health from the University of Washington.

 Dr. Ruf is responsible for the entrepreneurial education programs within the Life Science Washington Institute, including the WIN Mentoring Program, SBIR grant support, health economics and career development programs.
-She also manages current grant funding within the Institute.
+She also manages current grant funding within the Institute and is the Program Director for the BARDA DRIVe Accelerator at LSWI.

 Before joining the Life Science Washington Institute, she was an Assistant Professor at the University of California, Irvine pursuing research in viral oncology and a Staff Scientist at Fred Hutchinson Cancer Research Center working on microRNAs as biomarkers.